team-arnold/nosh/README.md

                         User     git
                         IdentityFile ~/.ssh/id_rsa_team_arnold

-4. Time to try it out.
+* Time to try it out.
 Clone the testdir and make a commit:

                 git clone git@github.com:team-arnold/test.git
                 nano README.md

-5. Add that and write a funny commit message and push it like its hot!
+* Add that and write a funny commit message and push it like its hot!

 ### Installation on a project allready vagrantified

-1. Get a drush alias to enable drush access from your local environment
+* Get a drush alias to enable drush access from your local environment
-    a. run the script nosh_key_setup.sh found in this repo to download the ssh-key for vagrant
+* run the script nosh_key_setup.sh found in this repo to download the ssh-key for vagrant
-    b. **ALERT: By whatnot reason this key fails on my computer, I just “vagrant ssh” and add one of my pubkeys to authorized_keys and everything works dandy fine!**
+* **ALERT: By whatnot reason this key fails on my computer, I just “vagrant ssh” and add one of my pubkeys to authorized_keys and everything works dandy fine!**
-    c. run the script  site-alias.sh and add sitenumber as first argument and sitenumber again but with a dot as second argument.
+* run the script  site-alias.sh and add sitenumber as first argument and sitenumber again but with a dot as second argument.
 Example:

                 ./site_alias.sh 257 25.7

-    d.
-You use the alias by simply adding “@xxx” after drush. ex;
+* You use the alias by simply adding “@xxx” after drush. ex;

                 drush @257 cc all

-2. Create a directory for your projects and Clone that shit!
+* Create a directory for your projects and Clone that shit!
-3. Type:
+* Type:

                 vagrant up

     and all the puppet modules and sweet stuff for the box will be created for you!
-4. For build simply go to where your buildscript is and:
+* For build simply go to where your buildscript is and:

                 ./build

-5. For install type:
+* For install type:

                 drush @xxx install

     (where xxx is whatever you set the alias to)

-6. **If you in your install script havent added password for mysql it wont work, then simply add that!**
+* **If you in your install script havent added password for mysql it wont work, then simply add that!**

 ### Use Nosh vagrantify on “non-vagrantified” projects

-1. Clone that project
+* Clone that project
-2. Use nosh vagrantify and specify everything with the different flags:
+* Use nosh vagrantify and specify everything with the different flags:

                 nosh vagrantify --help

 IF you intend to use the script to create drushalias the webroot needs to be set to “/srv/www/xxx” where xxx is the projectnumber

-3. When done you will have manifests and a VagrantFile and a .vagrantfile.
+* When done you will have manifests and a VagrantFile and a .vagrantfile.
-4. Commit that shit to the repo and the next happy user will just be able to perform the [previous instructions](https://github.com/team-arnold/nosh#installation-on-a-project-allready-vagrantified)
+* Commit that shit to the repo and the next happy user will just be able to perform the [previous instructions](https://github.com/team-arnold/nosh#installation-on-a-project-allready-vagrantified)

-Enjoy folks!
+**Enjoy folks!**